Understanding the Effects of Stress on the Gut Microbiome

 Can Probiotics Help our Bodies Respond to Stress?

-Along with balancing important factors like reducing sugar and alcohol consumption, eating plant-based foods rich in prebiotic and fibers, eating foods with natural probiotics (fermented foods), taking a high-quality probiotic improve gut health and can also support the body (and the microbiome) to better respond to stress.
+Along with balancing important factors like reducing sugar and alcohol consumption, eating plant-based foods rich in prebiotic and fibers, eating foods with natural probiotics (fermented foods), switching to a clean eating diet,taking a high-quality probiotic can also support the body (and the microbiome) to better respond to stress.
 When choosing a probiotic, it’s important to ensure it has the science to back up the claims it makes.
 Bio-k+ contains bacterial strains that work together synergistically and has been proven effective in peer-reviewed clinical studies.

-Becoming resilient to stress in order to reduce the negative impact on the body is important.
+Becoming resilient to acute stress in order to reduce the negative impact on the body is important.
+By maintaining your gut health with a daily probiotic supplementation, you’ll be able to support healthy bacteria.
 This, of course, will be different for everyone, but some examples of ways to reduce mental stress include mindfulness, yoga, journaling, talk therapy, physical exercise, rest and spending time in nature.
 This again needs a tailored approach, yet ensuring a healthful diet that helps to balance and proliferate the beneficial bacteria is one area of primary importance!

 References